 Garage-mounted basketball hoops, stanchions rolled out onto suburban dead-ends, and scattered courts remain one of the most commonplace features of the Indianapolis landscape, where the game is a staple of everyday life.
 An astounding range of people have embraced the Attucks basketball championship, which is often spun as racism’s conquest at the hands of civility and fairness—qualities that are often somewhat idealistically projected onto basketball.
 Sport looms in this narrative as one of the rare activities White and Black Hoosiers shared in the 1950’s, forging some measure of understanding if not equality beyond the hardwood.
 This picture of Cold War segregated basketball risks over-stating the transformations worked by basketball or mistaking good intentions for structural changes.
 Nevertheless, basketball and sport did indeed provide promising glimpses into the possibilities of a life outside anti-Black racism (Richard Pierce’s 2000 study of the 1951 Attucks championship provides a compelling analysis of the intersection of the post-war color line and basketball).

-In March, 1951 Cummings was perhaps the first commentator to celebrate the Dust Bowl’s consequence as a training ground for both basketball skills and citizenship.
-As the team began its first significant march through the state tournament, Cummings intoned that “practically every aspiring Negro basketballer in the city has sent his favorite shot zooming through the Dust Bowl hoops.
+As the team began its march through the state tournament in April 1955, Cummings intoned that “practically every aspiring Negro basketballer in the city has sent his favorite shot zooming through the Dust Bowl hoops.
 And it’s there that the majority of the members of Attucks’ sensational 1951 net team learned the game that they now play so well. … And it’s there that they learned the rules and practice of good sportsmanship.”
 Many people in Cummings’ wake have reached a similar conclusion that the demonstration of basketball prowess and good citizenship on the hardwood staked a claim for African-American citizenship beyond the court.

 A host of compelling histories could be illuminated by the newly commemorated Dust Bowl, but the central challenge may be simply to push the narrative beyond basketball to a picture of the ways sport functioned in segregated America.
+In August 1951 the Indianapolis Recorder celebrated the Dust Bowl’s consequence as a training ground for both basketball skills and citizenship, and they painted the Dust Bowl tournament as a rare example of equity in a sporting world that was otherwise segregated: “You can have your Speedway Race, and you can have your Kentucky Derby, but where else in the land will you duplicate the unique appeal of this midsummer basketball tournament where college All-Americans go up against neighborhood street players–and don’t always get the best of it either!”
+While it is easy to romanticize the unifying potential of sport, basketball at least ideally offered up equity that was often denied many African Americans.
 One of the most fascinating possibilities of the newly reconstructed Dust Bowl courts is their potential to acknowledge a place and heritage that is otherwise invisible on the contemporary landscape.
 The thousands of homes that carpeted the near-Westside—including the homes of many Dust Bowl players–have long ago been erased along with the Dust Bowl itself, victims of postwar urban renewal projects that took aim on African Americans in virtually every American city.
 The African-American community that quietly flourished in segregated Indianapolis remains relatively poorly understood even by basketball fans who celebrate the Attucks championships.
 Even sympathetic observers hazard misunderstanding the consequence of African-American places like the Dust Bowl as refuges of social and political solidarity removed from everyday indignities and unfairness (compare Robin D.G.
 Kelley’s study of the politics of Black leisure and everyday life).

 The Dust Bowl sat at the south end of the WPA housing community Lockefield Gardens, but the court hosted players from all over the neighborhood and city.
 Oscar Robertson notes in his biography that the dust bowl name originally referred to an impromptu dirt court “a few blocks from our house” on Colton Street, but “the paved courts over at Lockefield Gardens took over the dust bowl name … sometime during my adolescence.
 The Indianapolis Police Athletic League sponsored basketball and football leagues at the `new Dust Bowl.’”
 In 1951, Jim Cummings said much the same thing when he indicated that “this asphalt-covered court with its shabby backboards and worn-out nets is known all over town as the `Lockefield Dust Bowl.’”
 He noted that “in the summer, the bucketeers get going at the crack of dawn. …They shoot till long after dark.”